Coping with Recurrent Miscarriage Without Losing Your Precious Mind

 5 pregnancy losses in, it’s a wonder that I haven’t died of heartbreak.

 This last miscarriage, for sure, put me outside of my mind.

 My reservoir of mental strength, which I had drawn from over the past 3 years, had completely run dry.

 You know that feeling when thinking takes up too much energy?

 Yeah, that’s the place I’m talking about.

-Miscarriage after miscarriage- I had always found a way to tell myself that the next time would be different or that there was something new I would try next.
+Miscarriage after miscarriage- I had always found a way to tell myself that the next time would be different or that there is something new I can try next.

 But this time?
 I couldn’t find any such encouragement to give myself.

 At times, I felt like a zombie- just a shell floating through air.

 Not only was I losing this life inside of me, it felt like I was in a fight for my own life.